Neptune's Necklace in Mother Nature's tidal zone

 Clearly we come from and belong to Mother Nature

-Of course we can remain childlike, guilty of disregarding her in our rush to grow, indulge and succeed, even cursing her during fires, cyclones, eruptions and floods, should she strike at our livelihood or soul.
+Of course we can remain childlike, disregarding her in our rush to grow, indulge and succeed, even cursing her during fires, cyclones, eruptions and floods, should she strike at our livelihood or soul.

-We even assume to be dominion over her, but time is on her side, she will continue to evolve with or without us – but can we?
+We even assume dominion over her, but time is on her side, she will continue to evolve with or without us – but can we?

 The lesson for us all – we need to reflect on, understand and respond to nature’s way.

-To do this we have to clear ourselves from the harmful man-made narratives we have set ourselves and explore Australia, in particular, beyond the city limits or great divide.
+To do this we have to clear ourselves from the harmful man-made narratives we have set ourselves and explore beyond the city limits or great divide.

 Mother Earth has been an age old reference

 Long before the narratives and belief systems of two or three thousand years, the Indigenous Peoples of the world referred to Mother Earth, not as some romantic notion but literally in respect for their beginnings, their knowledge and wisdom, their survival, responsibility, equality with all species and belonging.

 This is at the heart of Australia’s First People’s creation belief, their connection to country spanning over 60,000 years or more.

 Ever so slowly, modern science is now proving the belief in Mother Earth to be right.

-Mother Nature deserves prominence in all man-made initiatives and decisions
+Mother Nature deserves a place in all man-made initiatives and decisions

 The one critical question for all individuals, corporate and government decision makers to address, is the future health of the Sacred Elements on which we depend for survival.
 Born in the ancient wisdoms, this is a critical starting point for all discussion.